yenyasinn/enik/_i18n/en/_posts/2020-02-09-memsql-overview.md

 ## Is it payable?

 MemSQL is a commercial database.
 But it can be used for free.
-Company is used concept “unit” to calculate price.
+Company uses concept “unit” to calculate price.
 Unit is a combination of memory and computing on the server.
 One unit is 8 vCPU and 32GB RAM.
 Four units cluster can be used for free.

 **Links:**